DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Dr Selene Ting, Medical Registrar, Waitakere Hospital, Auckland, New Zealand.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 April 2020.

-Hyperhidrosis describes excessive sweating due to the overstimulation of the eccrine sweat glands by a neurotransmitter, acetylcholine .
-Hyperhidrosis can be primary, which happens earlier in life, or secondary, which is caused by systemic diseases or as a side effect of certain medications.
+Hyperhidrosis is excessive sweating due to the overstimulation of the eccrine sweat glands by a neurotransmitter, acetylcholine .
+Hyperhidrosis can be primary, which happens early in life, or secondary, which is caused by systemic or neurological diseases, or as a side effect of medications.

 Drug-induced hyperhidrosis is the most common cause of secondary hyperhidrosis.
+Drugs can act on the hypothalamus or at spinal thermoregulatory centres, at sympathetic ganglia or at the eccrine-neuroeffector junction .
 It results from the release of acetylcholine by medications that block the action of acetylcholinesterase, an enzyme that breaks down the neurotransmitter .

 There are no specific characteristics that increase the risk of a person getting drug-induced hyperhidrosis.
 It can begin at any age, and affect people of all races .